-Recently, I walked through the local garden centre to buy some seeds and stopped at the nursery, just to see if they add some rosemary ready to plant outdoors.
+Recently, I walked through the local garden center to buy some seeds and stopped at the nursery, just to see if they had some rosemary ready to plant outdoors.
 I then noticed some tiny lavender burgeons nodding their little heads in the wind.
 I see bees busily buzzing around.
 It really feels like spring!

-Anyway, bought few pots and planted outsite in our planter.
+Anyway, bought few pots and planted outside in our planter.
 It does make a difference, looks beautiful and already have some compliments from people who walked past it.

 It doesn’t matter if you have a small patio, balcony, allotment or tiny garden.
 With some imagination, you just need to pick the seeds you bought, whether these are beans, peppers, beets, spinach or tomatoes that are easy to grow and start seeding indoors first.